Prohibit submission of "character statements" in determining responsibility for Title IX violations.

 Goals for Change

 In the past four academic years, the Office of Student Accountability and Restorative Practices (OSARP) has adjudicated 36 sexual misconduct cases.
 Only 18 accused students were given the verdict of "responsible," and out of those, only 3 were expelled.
 It is unclear what type of sexual misconduct each case was for, but there are confirmed cases in which students found responsible for penetrative rape were invited onto campus after brief suspensions.
 90% of rapists are repeat offenders.
-Allowing assaulters to remain on campus or return after a suspension is a public safety threat.
-We believe that the only appropriate sanction for rape is expulsion.
+Allowing assaulters to remain on campus is a public safety threat.
+We believe that the only appropriate sanction for rape is significant suspension expulsion, and survivors certainly shouldn’t have to face their assailants on the way to class.

 Enforce time limits on sexual misconduct investigations.